dtzxporter/DTZxPorterLanding/pages/tutorial.md

   - `Shift + Middle Mouse` = Pan.
   - `Alt + Middle Mouse` = Zoom.

+If you hold `Alt` while selecting an asset to preview, it will allow you to preview the asset as if it's a raw file, instead of a converted asset.

 ## 🕵️ Searching for assets
 You can search for assets using text, or specially formatted text commands to narrow down your search.
 Each command must be separated by a comma `,` and up to 5 commands can be searched for at once.
 By default, a property command value is assumed to be equal, but you can use the operators `>`, `<`, `>=`, `<=` to change that.